hunter-teacher-cert/currdev-work-jnovillo/01_compare.md

 ### Major differences

-* The main focus of CS Matters is data.
+* Both curricula integrate all the APCSP big ideas: creative development, algorithms and programming, data, computing systems and networks, and the impact of computing.
+However, the main focus of CS Matters is data.
 It covers data acquisition, manipulation of large data sets, and data visualization.
-While the CodeHS-Python approach is broader than just covering data, it also covers creative development, algorithms and programming, computing systems and networks, and the impact of computing.
+In contrast, the CodeHS-Python approach is broader.

 * CodeHS's first unit focuses on programming to allow students to create computational artifacts, while CS Matters focuses on the effect of data in the real world.